Skip to content

 Hard powered detectors typically cost less upfront because they do not require batteries, but cost more over time due to their higher ongoing electric usage.

 Battery powered detectors may require batteries to be replaced every 3-10 years.
-Many smart gas detectors now support 10 years battery life however, which practically outlives the recommended life of any gas detector’s internal sensors.
+Many smart gas detectors now include 10 year batteries, which practically outlives the recommended life of any gas detector’s internal sensors.

 Feature